Inflammatory Breast Cancer

 Blood Tests

-Lab work may be ordered to look for tumor proteins when metastatic breast cancer is present.
+Lab work will look for tumor proteins when metastatic breast cancer is present.

 Skin Punch Breast Biopsy